Skip to content

 Mistake #2: Talking Too Much to the Insurance Company

 A recorded statement sounds official, like something you have to give.
-You don't.
+You do not.
 Adjusters are trained to ask very specific questions designed to get you to say things that work against your interests.
 They lock you into inconsistent positions.
 They ask about activities that undermine your claim of disability.
 They ask about pre-existing conditions in ways that make you sound unreliable.

 Signing a blanket medical authorization is a related mistake.
 That piece of paper gives the insurance company access to your entire medical history, not just records related to the accident.
 That includes old visits, mental health records, prescriptions for depression or anxiety.
 All of it becomes fair game in a deposition.